News

 else and not because of the kind-heartedness or generosity

+of anyone.
 Hence, “Solidarity instead of Paternalism” is central

 to the engagement, activities and vision of Bremen Solidarity